jaele/Skylake-LMS/README.md

 A library management system written in C#

 Clone and run website locally on desktop.
-Must have Visual Studios 2017 and Microsoft SQL Server 2017 to run.
+Must have Microsoft Visual Studio 2017 and SQL Server 2017 to run.
 Run IIS Express.